Victor David Brenner: Biography

 Brenner was born to Jewish parents in Shavel, Lithuania, Russian Empire.
 His name at birth was Avigdor David Brenner ("Avigdor ben Gershon," in Hebrew, as his gravestone attests), but he changed the name to Victor David Brenner.

 Brenner emigrated to the United States in 1890, living mostly in the New York City area.
-He arrived with little more to fall back but the trade his father taught him — gem and seal engraving.
+He arrived with little more to fall back on but the trade his father taught him — gem and seal engraving.
 This technical preparation included the tools of the sculptor's craft.
 He took night classes at Cooper Union and soon learned English as he had learned French.

 Eight years later Brenner was in Paris, studying with the great French medalist Oscar Roty at the Académie Julian.
 There he exhibited his work and obtained awards at the Paris Exposition of 1900.
 He returned to the United States, where his career prospered.

 Brenner died in 1924 and is buried at Mount Judah Cemetery, Ridgewood, Queens, New York.